-Part 1 of the Every Future Hockey Hall of Fame Centre list covers the most electric point-scorers of the last quarter century: the article can be found here.
+Part 1 of the Every Future Hockey Hall of Fame Centre list covers the most electric point-scorers of the last quarter century.

 A public service announcement to hockey fandom: during this last month before the Stanley Cup Playoffs, let’s agree to remain rational when regular season awards are discussed.
 Enjoy the greatness and wackiness of the National Hockey League’s first 82-game slate in three years without drowning in the hodge-podge of discourse around the top debut seasons or the meaning of the word “valuable,” especially before hearts start to break in May and June.